datopian/playbook/ops/README.md

 1. In Google Docs click Share and share with the contractor's personal email.
     * Make sure to tick "Skip sending notification" as you will notify them by email in the next step.
-2. Email the contractor with an email like the following
+2. Email the contractor with an email like the following (cc people-team@datopian.com)

     Subject: Your Datopian Contract: Please Review and Complete